OpenLiberty/iguide-bulkhead/finish/README.txt

 click on Click here multiple times to open concurrent chat requests.

 Initially, after each chat browser session open, this will show "We are working to connect you with a financial advisor".
-The first 5 requests will then display the message "You are talking to advisor #".
-The next 5 requests will display the message "All financial advisors are currently busy.
-You are number # in the queue".
+Then the message "You are talking to advisor #" will display when the financial advisor is available.
+Once the maximum concurrent chat requests is reached, the message "All financial advisors are currently busy.
+You are number # in the queue" will be display.

 You can edit the java files to change the parameter values of the @Bulkhead annotation.
 If the bulkheadSampleServer is running, run the Maven command 'mvn package' from the directory that contains